xenago/libnss_shim/README.md

 can be used (available for versions `>=1.2.1`).
 Example command:

     gh attestation verify /path/to/libnss_shim.deb -R xenago/libnss_shim

-SBOM artifacts are produced in CI for each build.

 Please report problems by creating GitHub Issues or [private advisories](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability).